PDF 282 KB

-Candida auris is a newly emerging, multi-resistant fungus (yeast) within the genus Candida.
 It was first recognised in 2009 in Japan where it was isolated from a sample taken from a patient with a localised ear infection.
-Subsequently there has been emergence of the organism in many countries including a small number of cases in Australia which have been acquired in overseas healthcare settings.
-C. auris is of particular concern as a result of difficulty in laboratory identification, the ability for spread within healthcare settings and resistance to multiple antifungal agents with subsequent high mortality rates.
+Subsequently there has been emergence of the organism in many countries including Australia.

-Since C. auris is not currently a notifiable disease in Australia, infection prevention staff should work with their laboratory to ensure they will be promptly alerted when C. auris is suspected.
-Any suspected or confirmed case should be notified to the Infection Control Service, Communicable Disease Control Branch.
+Infection prevention and control staff should work with their laboratory to ensure they are promptly alerted when C.auris is suspected.
+Any suspected or confirmed case should be notified to the Communicable Disease Control Branch.

-All patients identified with C. auris should be managed in a single room with standard and contact precautions along with strict adherence to hand hygiene measures.
+All patients identified with C. auris should be managed in a single room with a dedicated bathroom, ensuring strict adherence with standard and contact precautions including hand hygiene.

-Rooms should be cleaned daily with 1000 ppm available chlorine solution (or a TGA approved surface disinfectant with activity against Clostridioides difficile) and consideration given to discarding difficult to decontaminate items at time of patient discharge.
+Rooms should be cleaned daily (at a minimum) with 1000 ppm available chlorine solution (or a TGA approved surface disinfectant with activity against Clostridioides difficile) and consideration given to discarding difficult to decontaminate items at time of patient discharge.

 Shared patient equipment should be cleaned and disinfected after each patient use.
 Particular care needs to be taken when undertaking dressings, and managing or changing urinary catheters and other devices.